-This report presents an updated age-structured stock assessment for toothfish in the Falkland Islands waters, using data up to the end of 2022.
-Besides the regular updates of the catch and effort data, biological data, and age readings, a new feature of this assessment was the inclusion of the toothfish tag-release and tag-recapture data into the model.
-Tag-recapture data were used as an index of absolute abundance, thus reducing model reliance on commercial CPUE data.
-Even though widely used as an index of relative abundance in stock assessment, shortcomings of commercial CPUE data are well known (Harley et al. 2001, Maunder and Punt 2004, Ye and Dennis 2009, Thorson et al. 2017, Maunder et al. 2006, 2020).

-Tag-recapture data are routinely used in toothfish stock assessments.
-Indeed, all toothfish stocks assessments in CCAMLR waters, i.e. South Georgia, South Sandwich Islands, Heard and McDonald Islands, Kerguelen, Crozet Island, and Ross Sea, use extensive long-term tag-recapture datasets (Earl and Readdy 2021a, 2021b; Ziegler 2021; Massiot-Granier et al. 2021a, 2021b; Grüss et al. 2021).
+This report presents an updated integrated stock assessment for toothfish in Falkland Islands waters, using data up to the end of 2023.
+It is the second consecutive assessment where tag-recapture data were used as an index of absolute abundance, thus reducing model reliance on commercial CPUE data.
+Even though widely used as an index of relative abundance in stock assessment, shortcomings of commercial CPUE data are well known (Harley et al. 2001; Maunder and Punt 2004; Ye and Dennis 2009; Thorson et al. 2017; Maunder et al. 2006, 2020).
+Tag-recapture data are used routinely in toothfish stock assessments in CCAMLR waters; assessments for South Georgia, South Sandwich Islands, Heard and McDonald Islands, Kerguelen, Crozet Island, and Ross Sea all use extensive longterm tag-recapture datasets (Earl and Readdy 2023; Readdy and Earl 2023; Masere and Ziegler 2023; Massiot-Granier et al. 2023a, 2023b; Mormede et al. 2023).
 In comparison, the Falkland Islands toothfish tagging programme is still in development; it commenced in 2016, but the tagging effort varied widely over time.
-The initial goal of tagging 3000 fish was achieved in 2016-2018, followed by a considerable decrease in the tagging effort in 2019-2020.
+The initial goal of tagging 3000 fish was achieved in 2016-2018, followed by a considerable decrease in tagging efforts in 2019-2020.
 The programme has been expanded and extended as a long-term protocol in 2021, aiming to tag ~1000 fish annually (roughly one fish per tonne of TAC) to support the stock assessment.
-The current assessment was informed by ~4500 releases and ~330 recaptures (once within-year and out-of-zone recaptures were excluded).
-These numbers are still low, but future assessments will benefit from the extended tagging protocol; updating the model with the new tag-recapture data should become a routine task now that R and CASAL codes have been established.
+The current stock assessment was informed by ~5500 releases and ~380 recaptures (once within-year and out-of-zone recaptures were excluded).
+These numbers are still low, but future assessments will benefit from the extended tagging protocol, and updating the model with new tag-recapture data has become a routine task now that R and CASAL codes have been established.